By Dave Mogk, Montana State University; Jeff Ryan, University of South Florida; Pat Manley, Middlebury College

 This site has been developed to encourage and assist geoscience faculty to engage undergraduate research as an important component of their own scholarly work.
 Undergraduate research can take many forms, ranging from in-class experiences to individual or small group independent study projects, to full, multi-year investigative campaigns.
 Research may be done in the field or the laboratory, virtually (via access to real-time data collection facilities) or live.
 The purpose of this site is to explore the many dimensions of undergraduate research, and to provide the best advice from the literature, and from experience, to help foster undergraduate research across the geoscience curriculum.
 In this website you will find a wealth of resources from the literature, related websites, case studies, and community-based compilations of "best practices and tips" to help you design and implement undergraduate research in your own setting.

-This is a collaborative project between the Council on Undergraduate Research and the On the Cutting Edge program for geoscience faculty professional development (sponsored by the National Association of Geoscience Teachers, NAGT).
+This is a collaborative project between the Council on Undergraduate Research ( This site may be offline. ) and the On the Cutting Edge program for geoscience faculty professional development (sponsored by the National Association of Geoscience Teachers, NAGT).
 Learn more about the authors.

 Are you a member of the Council for Undergraduate Research (CUR)?CUR website.
 Check out the various options available for membership.